raghavp96/slackBot/stdlib/ishnark/slack-app/README.md

     -- main endpoint
     -- can be reached via `https://ishnark.lib.id/slack-app@dev/main`
-    -- provudes "Add to Slack" button, so app can be distributed
+    -- provides "Add to Slack" button, so app can be distributed

 - `auth.js`